Why Am I Nervous for a Job Interview

 The Human Brain Meets an Unnatural Situation

-Interviews are not a natural social event.
+Interviews are not a typical social event.
 We aren’t wired to sit opposite strangers and have our competence evaluated in a few intense minutes.
 The interview situation combines elements that reliably activate the brain’s threat-detection systems: social evaluation, unpredictability, and high personal importance.

 When your brain detects a threat—not necessarily physical, but evaluative—it releases stress hormones (adrenaline, cortisol) and shifts resources from reflective thought to rapid-response systems.
 That’s why you may feel physical symptoms even if intellectually you know you’re qualified.